-1. Remove the right handlebar grip.
+1. Remove the right handlebar end (Alterra 90) then the handlebar grip.
 2. Remove the cover from the throttle control housing exposing the throttle cable; then remove the cable.

 3. Remove the front brake cables from their adjusters by screwing the adjusters inward to loosen the cables; then pulling them free.